 I hadn’t just won the lottery, however, so the fun of the R8 wouldn’t last beyond my returning of the car to the Porsche of The Main Line pre-owned lot.
 But even if it’s the last time I ever get to drive one, it’s still one of the coolest things I’ll ever do.

 Even though the R8 was the car that opened up the car world for me, it’s since been unseated as my favorite car on the market.
-But with the two cars ahead of it totaling a final cost of well over $2 million combined, the R8 was the only realistic shot at achieving a dream.
+But with the two cars ahead of it totaling a final cost of well over $20 million, the R8 was the only realistic shot at achieving a dream.
 I don’t mean owning it, as the $145,000 price is not even on the horizon despite being over $50,000 less than its original sticker price.
 But it gave me a decent shot of getting behind the wheel without too much on the line.

-Prior to finally getting to drive the car, I heard all the comments from the less enthusiastic crowd.
+Prior to finally getting to drive the car, I heard all the comments from my less enthusiastic colleagues.
 Many revolved around the car’s transmission, with the “R-tronic” unit being laggy compared to today’s PDK and SSG boxes from Porsche and McLaren, the two biggest retailers of the RDS Automotive Group.
 A college friend of mine even drove the R8 GT we had years ago, and said nothing about anything except the transmission.
 I figured it couldn’t be as bad as they said.